PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 - If 2, accept friend requests for the den that will be hosted 2 dens later.
 - ...

 The motivation here is that there is a significant delay from when you accept a friend requests to when the person can see the stamp.
-If you are accepting FRs for the den that’s currently being hosted, the user that just got accepted may need to wait until the auto-host loops around the entire list of dens and returns the current one.
+If you are accepting FRs for the den that's currently being hosted, the user that just got accepted may need to wait until the auto-host loops around the entire list of dens and returns the current one.
 This can take a very long time if you are hosting a lot of dens.

 This option lets you shift the order of the FR accepts so that the accepted FRs become relevant much sooner.